rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 0. Switch to Finder and click the eject icon for the STS installer under the Devices section.

-0. Click Applications if it's among Favorites or if it's not, the Go menu for the
+0. Click Applications if it's among Favorites or if it's not:

-   <strong>/Applications</strong> folder.
+   <a name="FirstTime"></a>

    ### First time config.

+0. Switch to Finder and navigate to the <strong>/Applications</strong> folder.
+   (select the Go menu and select Applications).

+   NOTE: The version at time of this writing is dated December 21, 2017.

-0. If you will be using it a lot, drag and drop the STS icon to Apple's bar.
+0. If you will be using the app a lot, drag and drop the STS icon to Apple's bar at the bottom.

 0. Open STS by double-clicking the icon.
 It may take a minute to load the first time.

 0. When you invoke Eclipse for the first time, you may see a "Welcome" screen.
    If so, at the lower-right of the screen, uncheck "Always show Welcome at start up".

 0. If you get an "Are you sure you want to open it?", click Open for the Launcher pop-up: